 The order of precedence of operators at the same parenthesis level is [] then +? then concatenation then | and newline.

-Ideally there should be only one grep, but we don't know a single algorithm that spans a wide enough range of space-time tradeoffs.
+Ideally there should be only one grep, but there has not yet been developed a single algorithm that spans a wide enough range of space-time tradeoffs.